Our America: The Latino Presence in American Art

 Delaware Art Museum in Wilmington, Delaware (March 5, 2016 – May 29, 2016)

-A beautifully illustrated book will accompany the exhibition’s national tour.
+A beautifully illustrated book accompanies the exhibition’s national tour.
 The catalogue includes essays by Tomás Ybarra-Frausto, independent scholar; and E. Carmen Ramos, curator of Latino art at the Smithsonian American Art Museum.
 The book won a 2014 Award for Excellence from the Association of Art Museum Curators.
-Visit the museum’s online shop to pre-order the publication.
+Visit the museum’s online shop to order the publication.

 Our America: The Latino Presence in American Art is organized by the Smithsonian American Art Museum.
 Generous support for the exhibition has been provided by Altria Group, the Honorable Aida M. Alvarez, Judah Best, The James F. Dicke Family Endowment, Sheila Duignan and Mike Wilkins, Tania and Tom Evans, Friends of the National Museum of the American Latino, The Michael A. and the Honorable Marilyn Logsdon Mennello Endowment, Henry R. Muñoz III, Wells Fargo, and Zions Bank.
 Additional significant support was provided by The Latino Initiatives Pool, administered by the Smithsonian Latino Center.
 Support for Treasures to Go, the Museum’s traveling exhibition program, comes from The C.F.
 Foundation, Atlanta, Georgia.